 One of Clayton’s research interests is about how pluralistic societies lead to particular types of socio-political conflict and how these engender real barriers and problems for democratic institutions and practice.
 Clayton’s research interests have revolved around the methodology of political theory.
 Specifically, his research is focused on the implications of social, cultural and intellectual pluralism on how we think and act politically, and how we make normative claims across difference.
 Currently, he has emerging interests in democratic theory, and how pluralism and the specific forms of social conflict require new thinking about democratic concepts and institutions.
 Additionally, he is formulating a new project on democratic multiculturalism, and how multicultural sense of belonging can inform new forms of solidarity and unity in national identities.

-Assoc Prof. Julie Evans
+Assoc.
+Professor Julie Evans

 Julie’s research addresses the colonial (and postcolonial) histories of sovereignty, law, and race, and their past and continuing effects on the governance and lived experiences of Indigenous and non-Indigenous peoples in settler societies.
 Two central questions shape her research/practice agenda: What are the obligations of scholars working in settler societies not only to understand but also to make known the enduring impacts of historical/structural injustices in the local contexts in which we live and work?
 In what ways is it possible for scholars to shift from relatively detached academic critique to a more applied and collaborative way of working both within and beyond the academy?

-Prof. Johnathon Goodhand
+Professor Johnathon Goodhand

-International Development, Anthropology & Development Studies
+International Development, Anthropology and Development Studies

 Professor Goodhand's research interests include the political economy of aid and conflict, NGOs and peacebuilding and ‘post conflict’ reconstruction.
 He has experience of managing humanitarian and development programmes in conflict situations in various regions that include Afghanistan/Pakistan and Sri Lanka.
 John has extensive experience as a researcher and adviser in South and Central Asia for a range of aid agencies and NGOs that include United Nations Development Programme, International Labor Organization and the Department of International Development among others.

-Dr. Diana Johns
+Dr Diana Johns

 Lecturer in Criminology